-As we move into 2020 there has never been a more important year for business owners to focus on its company’s environmental footprint.
+As we move into 2020 there has never been a more important year for business owners to focus on their company’s environmental footprint.
 As climate change continues to dominate the headlines and world governments start to take serious actions to mitigate the issues, businesses are going to start to feel the pressure to change.

 Get ahead of the game and start thinking like an eco-conscious business.